verickson/final/README.md

+## Final project

+MyCloset is a mobile app to help you organize what you are going to wear on what day.
+The app helps you match items based on what you have worn in the past and will provide you with daily suggestions based on the weather.

+Note: downgrade your npm@4 and downgrade node, it will not start with the latest packages.

+## Create React Native App

 This project was bootstrapped with [Create React Native App](https://github.com/react-community/create-react-native-app).

 Below you'll find information about performing common tasks.
 The most recent version of this guide is available [here](https://github.com/react-community/create-react-native-app/blob/master/react-native-scripts/template/README.md).